Neduzen/lhvpetecon-surface/README.md

 main.py will load all Country or States saved in the MongoDB.
 The specific executer.py is launch which goes through all country/states objects and identfies the next one to run (lowest priority number and not yet fully executed).
 Each country will be launched with the following sequence:
-- See whether all tasks on GEE are finished, if no sleep for 20minutes and repeat
+- See whether all tasks on GEE are finished, if no sleep for 20 minutes and repeat
 - Create trainingsdata
 - Create (lat/long) grid cells
 - Classify and export all grid cells (takes up to weeks for large countries)